guiglass/LUXOR/apssdk_part1.md

 ## TLDR

-It is possible to create avatars using .fbx files.
+It is possible to create avatars using .fbx files.<br>
-It is also possible to create avatars using .blend files with the Auto Avatar Builder
+It is also possible to create avatars using .blend files with the Auto Avatar Importer